Why Business Teams should Lead Master Data Management

 1. Domain Expertise Drives Data Quality

-Supply chain professionals understand the nuances of their data in ways that IT teams simply cannot.
+Supply chain, sales, and finance professionals understand the nuances of Master Data in ways that IT teams simply cannot.
 They know:

-Data quality isn’t just about technical accuracy—it’s about business relevance and operational utility.
+Data quality isn't just about accuracy—it's about business relevance and operational utility.

 2. Ownership Equals Accountability

-- Quality issues get addressed immediately rather than languishing in IT backlogs
+• Quality issues get addressed immediately, rather than creating havoc in operations

-- Teams take responsibility for the downstream impacts of poor data decisions
+• Teams take responsibility for the downstream impact of poor Master Data

-- There’s natural alignment between data governance and business performance metrics
+• There's a natural alignment between master data governance and business process

 3. User Adoption Accelerates

-Business-led MDM initiatives see dramatically higher user adoption because:
+Business-led MDM processes see dramatically higher user adoption because:

 Supply Chain Teams: The Natural MDM Leaders